Building lists of constituents

 - Adding and editing the constituents that are in a List

 Why use a list?

 An LGL list lets you pull together a set of constituent records that it is not possible to compile in any other way.
 Lists are a powerful tool because there’s almost no limit to what constituents you can add to them and how you can use them.

-Once you create a list on your List Manager page, it becomes available as a search criteria in every tab and every work area where you can create an advanced search.
+Once you save your list, it becomes available as a search criteria in almost every tab and work area where you can create an advanced search.
 This means that if you want to send a mailing to a specific subset of your constituent base, create a report on them, invite them to an event, add them as a segment to an appeal, or any number of other things, you can do so by first building the list and then searching on it to create your mailing, report, appeal segment, etc.

 Lists can also be great to work with because it’s easy to use a list in combination with groups and other categorizations in a search.
 Lists can also, in some cases, eliminate the need to create a complex search query in the first place.

 For example, while most queries can be handled with some type of advanced search, there are times when it's useful to create a list that encapsulates a particular query.
 With List Manager, you can add the constituents in any search and then refine it from there, selecting and deselecting constituents in bulk or one at a time.
 After that, your list can be used as a starting point for any query.